Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Introduction

-\paragraph{Provable multi-agent reinforcement learning.} There has been a fast-growing literature on provable MARL algorithms with sample efficiency guarantees, e.g., \cite{bai2020near,liu2021sharp,zhang2020model,xie2020learning,zhang2021derivative,wei2021last,daskalakis2020independent,jin2021v,song2021can,daskalakis2022complexity,mao2022improving,leonardos2022global,zhang2021gradient,ding2022independent,chen2023finite}.
-However, these works have been exclusively focused on the fully observable setting of Markov/stochastic games.
-The only MARL algorithms under partial observability that enjoy finite-sample guarantees, to the best of our knowledge, are those in \cite{liu2022sample,kozuno2021learning}.
-However, the algorithm in \cite{kozuno2021learning} only applies to POSGs with certain tree-structured transitions, while that in \cite{liu2022sample} requires computationally intractable oracles.

 \paragraph{RL in partially observable environments.} It is known that in general, planning in even \emph{single-agent} POMDPs can be \texttt{PSPACE-complete} \citep{papadimitriou1987complexity} and thus computationally hard.
 Statistically, learning POMDPs can also be hard in general \citep{krishnamurthy2016pac,jin2020sample}.
-There has thus been a growing literature on RL in POMDPs with additional assumptions, e.g., \cite{azizzadenesheli2016reinforcement,jin2020sample,liu2022partially,wang2022embed,zhan2022pac}.
-However, these works only focus on statistical efficiency, and the algorithms usually require computationally intractable oracles.
-More recently, \cite{golowich2022planning} has identified the condition of $\gamma$-observability in POMDPs (firstly introduced in \cite{even2007value}), which allows a quasi-polynomial-time planning algorithm to exist for solving such POMDPs.
-Subsequently, \cite{golowich2022learning} has developed an RL algorithm based on the planning one in \cite{golowich2022planning}, which is both sample and computation (quasi-)efficient. {The key enabler of these (quasi-)efficient algorithms is the use of the \emph{finite-memory} policy class, whose (near-)optimality has also been studied lately in \cite{kara2022near,kara2022convergence}, under different assumptions on both the transition dynamics and the observation channels (instead of only on the observations channels as in \cite{golowich2022planning,golowich2022learning} and our paper).}
+There has thus been a growing body of literature on RL in POMDPs with additional assumptions, e.g., \cite{azizzadenesheli2016reinforcement,jin2020sample,liu2022partially}.
+However, these works only focused on \emph{statistical} efficiency, and the algorithms usually required \emph{computationally intractable} oracles.
+More recently, \cite{golowich2022planning} has identified the condition of $\gamma$-observability in POMDPs (firstly introduced in \cite{even2007value}), which enabled a quasi-polynomial-time planning algorithm for such POMDPs.
+Subsequently, \cite{golowich2022learning} has developed an RL algorithm based on the planning one in \cite{golowich2022planning}, which was both sample and computation (quasi-)efficient. {The key enabler of these (quasi-)efficient algorithms is the use of the \emph{finite-memory} policy class, whose (near-)optimality has also been studied lately in \cite{kara2022near,kara2022convergence}, under different assumptions on both the transition dynamics and the observation channels.} Rather than statistical and computational complexity guarantees, \cite{subramanian2022approximate} has analyzed the performance bounds of general approximate information states (AIS) in partially observable environments.
+Our finite-memory compression may be viewed as a kind of AIS, although it does not satisfy the \emph{uniform} approximation conditions in \cite{subramanian2022approximate} (and also in \cite{mao2020information,kao2022common}).
+In fact, relaxing such conditions to \emph{expected} versions is the key to obtaining our (quasi-)efficient sample and computational complexities (cf. Remark \ref{remark:compare_kao_mao}).
+Other information compression results include \cite{tang2024information} for dynamic games, and \cite{sinha2023asymmetric,caiprovable} for RL with asymmetric information.